promatia/acts/rights.md

-# Rights Act
+# Rights & Duties Act

 ## Division 1: Foundation
 ### Section 1: Preamble
-This act lists out the human rights protected in Promatia.
+This act lists out the rights and duties of every person in Promatia.

 ### Section 2: Purpose
-The purpose of this act lay out and conserve Promatia's compulsory human rights.
+The purpose of this act lay out and conserve Promatia's compulsory human rights and to define the lawful and democratic duties of Promatian citizens and foreigners in Promatia when applicable.

 ### Section 3: Jurisdiction
 The jurisdiction of D2§1 belongs to the Ministry of Police.
 The jurisdiction of D2§2 belongs to the Ministry of Justice and the Ministry of Human Services.
 The jurisdiction of D2§3 belongs to the Ministry of Labour.